 Here’s ten typewriters that will be sure to please.

 But before you get into them, I encourage you to read what has been posted on One Typed Page.
-It’s a new site I created, where you can submit one typed page.
+It’s a site I created where you can submit a typed page.
+Each day we get pages from around the world.
+And I post them for everyone to read.
 Perhaps a page will help during these difficult times.
-If you have a typewriter, consider sending me a page!
-Still looking for a typewriter?
-Then on to the Top 10 and get one pronto!
+If you have a typewriter, consider sending a page!
 Thanks for visiting.

 The list is numbered, but don’t let the numbering sway you.
 Any of these will do the job.
 Most are from the 1950s or later.
 They’re not collectible.
 They’re not antiques.
 They’re for working writers.